 A request for simultaneous or otherwise time-constrained observations must be scientifically justified, specified on the Chandra CPS forms, and fully described within the proposal.
 The technical justification must include consideration of the relative visibility of the target by all requested facilities.
+Coordination with ground-based observatories other than the AUI Observatories (VLA, VLBA, GBT) is only available as a preference, and if approved, will be carried out on a best-effort basis.
 No time on the joint facilities will be allocated without accompanying Chandra time except where noted for the OIR Lab.
 For Cycle N, up to 10% and 5% of the available joint time in Cycles N+1 and N+2 respectively may be allocated to multi-cycle observing proposals, if scientifically justified and subject to the continued availability of that time.
 If proposing joint time for future cycles, include in the Cover Form the total joint observing time request across all cycles.